BRCA Mutations: Cancer Risk and Genetic Testing

-Breast cancer: About 12 percent of women in the general population will develop breast cancer sometime during their lives (4).
-By contrast, according to the most recent estimates, 55 to 65 percent of women who inherit a harmful BRCA1 mutation and around 45 percent of women who inherit a harmful BRCA2 mutation will develop breast cancer by age 70 years (5, 6).
+Breast cancer: About 12% of women in the general population will develop breast cancer sometime during their lives (1).
+By contrast, a recent large study estimated that about 72% of women who inherit a harmful BRCA1 mutation and about 69% of women who inherit a harmful BRCA2 mutation will develop breast cancer by the age of 80 (2).

-Ovarian cancer: About 1.3 percent of women in the general population will develop ovarian cancer sometime during their lives (4).
-By contrast, according to the most recent estimates, 39 percent of women who inherit a harmful BRCA1 mutation (5, 6) and 11 to 17 percent of women who inherit a harmful BRCA2 mutation will develop ovarian cancer by age 70 years (5, 6).
+Ovarian cancer: About 1.3% of women in the general population will develop ovarian cancer sometime during their lives (1).
+By contrast, it is estimated that about 44% of women who inherit a harmful BRCA1 mutation and about 17% of women who inherit a harmful BRCA2 mutation will develop ovarian cancer by the age of 80 (2).

 What other cancers have been linked to mutations in BRCA1 and BRCA2?

 Harmful mutations in BRCA1 and BRCA2 increase the risk of several cancers in addition to breast and ovarian cancer.
 These include fallopian tube cancer (3, 4) and peritoneal cancer (5).
 Men with BRCA2 mutations, and to a lesser extent BRCA1 mutations, are also at increased risk of breast cancer (6) and prostate cancer (7).
 Both men and women with harmful BRCA1 or BRCA2 mutations are at increased risk of pancreatic cancer (8, 9).